 Pipelines are divided up into different categories depending on what they carry, and where they go.
 Understanding these categories is important because they determine how pipelines are constructed and regulated.

 Hazardous Liquid Pipelines carry fuels like gasoline, diesel, jet fuel, etc.

-Gas Pipelines carry natural gas and propane.
+Gas Pipelines carry natural gas.